-This site is owned and operated by NSF International (NSF).
-Our head office is located at 789 North Dixboro Road, Ann Arbor, MI 48105, USA.
+This site is owned and operated by NSF (NSF).
+Our principal office is located at 789 North Dixboro Road, Ann Arbor, MI 48105, USA.

-Copyright © 1996-2020 NSF International.
+Copyright © 1996-2020 NSF.
 All rights reserved.
-All text, images, graphics and other materials on this site are subject to the copyrights and other intellectual property rights of NSF International.
-NSF International owns the copyrights in the selection, coordination and arrangement of the materials on this site.
-These materials may not be copied for commercial use or distribution, nor may these materials be modified or reposted to other sites, without the prior express written permission of NSF International.
+All text, images, graphics and other materials on this site are subject to the copyrights and other intellectual property rights of NSF.
+NSF owns the copyrights in the selection, coordination and arrangement of the materials on this site.
+These materials may not be copied for commercial use or distribution, nor may these materials be modified or reposted to other sites, without the prior express written permission of NSF.

 Privacy and Website Usage Data

-At NSF International, we strive to honour the privacy and security of our users, customers and suppliers, as well as their representatives, in relation to all products, services, applications and websites provided by NSF International, 789 North Dixboro Rd, Ann Arbor, MI 48105 USA ) or its affiliates (each an NSF entity and collectively NSF or we/us hereunder).
+At NSF, we strive to honor the privacy and security of our users, customers and suppliers, as well as their representatives, in relation to all products, services, applications and websites provided by NSF, 789 North Dixboro Rd, Ann Arbor, MI 48105 USA ) or its affiliates (each an NSF entity and collectively NSF or we/us hereunder).

 This privacy statement describes the types of information we may collect from you or that you may provide to us, for instance when you visit the websites, applications, social media , software, and other services provided by or on behalf of NSF (including but not limited to www.nsf.org; collectively the "Websites"), and our practices for collecting, using, maintaining, protecting, and disclosing that information.
 Please read this privacy statement carefully in order to understand our policies and practices regarding your information and how we will treat it.

 This privacy statement may change from time to time.
 Please check for updates.
 If you have any questions or comments regarding this privacy statement, please contact us at firstname.lastname@example.org.